partlyhuman/wanwan-t-en/Wanwan Aijou Monogatari.md

 Cuke 1: Yer right-cuke.

-Momo: Barley...
+Momo: Barkley...

-Clock: It is woeful, Barley seems to be suffering a great ordeal.
+Clock: It is woeful, Barkley seems to be suffering a great ordeal.

 Momo: Mr. Clock, we have to hurry!